apoluekt/OpenRPNCalc/README.md

   * Fixed, scientific (SCI) and engineering (ENG) display modes (including SI prefixes in ENG mode), with adjustable precision from 3 to 10 digits
   * Calculations with uncertainties using error propagation (UNCERT mode) - a feature rarely found in software calculators and almost unheard of in hardware calculators
   * Formulas from relativistic kinematics (centre-of-mass two-body decay momentum, conversion between angle and pseudorapidity, beta and gamma factors)
+  * Statistical functions: mean (or weighted mean in UNCERT mode), RMS, chi-squared of a series of values (only in UNCERT mode).
   * 100 memory registers
   * Power consumption of ~16 uA in standby mode with the LCD on and 1-2 uA with the LCD off.